that-recsys-lab/scruf_d/paper-summary.md

 - Generation of recommendation lists ls when a user arrivces

-- Allocation Phase: determines which fairness agents will be active in responding to a gioven recommendation opportunity.
+- Allocation Phase: determines which fairness agents will be active in responding to a given recommendation opportunity.
+This phase addresses an online and dynamic allocation problem.

+Input: history of agent allocations; generated recommendation lists from past interactions with users; how fair the set of agents believes this history to be
 Output: set of non-negative weights , summing to 1, over the set of fairness agents (indicates the extent of each fairness agent) ii